polecat-dev/opensearch-curator/README_FIRST.md

 **On Linux/Mac/WSL:**

-- ✅ Use `make` commands
+- âœ… Use `make` commands

-- ✅ Or use direct commands
+- âœ… Or use direct commands